syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 ### CommandParameter

-The `CardTappedCommandParameter` property is used to set the parameter reference to which the event argument must contains.
+The `CardTappedCommandParameter` property is used to set the parameter reference, based on which the event argument is shown.

 >**NOTE**
-The default value of `CardTappedCommandParameter` is `null`.
+The default value of the `CardTappedCommandParameter` is `null`.

 {% tabs %}
 {% highlight xaml %}

 <cards:SfCardLayout CardTappedCommand="{Binding CardTappedCommand}">
 		<cards:SfCardView>
 			<Label Text="Cyan" BackgroundColor="Cyan" />
 		</cards:SfCardView>